hszewczyk/Astro-Pi-2024/README.md

 #### **Final Velocity**
 - The script takes the median of velocities calculated by both methods and writes the final value to `result.txt` with up to 5 significant digits.

----

-### **Usage Instructions**
-1. **Setup**:
-   - Install the required Python libraries using `pip`.
-   - Connect the Raspberry Pi HQ Camera to the Raspberry Pi.
-2. **Run the Script**:
-   - Execute the script on the Raspberry Pi.
-The script runs for approximately 9 minutes, capturing data and performing calculations.
-3. **Output**:
-   - **Result**: The average ISS velocity is saved in `result.txt`.
-   - **Logs**: Intermediate data (timestamps, elevations, distances, velocities, etc.) are saved in `data.txt` for additional analysis.

----

-### **Important Notes**
-- **Astro Pi Compliance**:
-  - This script adheres to the Mission Space Lab Rulebook requirements by using the camera as a primary data source and incorporating additional geographical data for increased accuracy.
-- **Acknowledgment**:
-  - Permission for this dual-method approach was granted by Astro Pi Mission Control (see email correspondence in the script comments).

----

 ### **File Descriptions**
 - **`main.py`**: